Weaker commodities stocks drag FTSE lower, RBS slips

 However, some companies advanced following their updates.

-Sage shares rose 4.4 percent, the top riser on the FTSE 100 index, after the software company said its business remained on track.
+Sage shares rose 5.6 percent, the top riser in the FTSE 100 index, after the software company said its business remained on track.
+The group said its group organic revenue increased by 6.6 percent for the first three months of the year.

-Shares in food and support services company Compass Group rose 1.8 percent following a price target upgrade from Credit Suisse.
-Cruise operator Carnival was also up 1.8 percent.

-"Travel and leisure stocks are seeing quite significant upticks this morning, supported by ... the lower for longer oil price led by weakening international demand for oil," Charles Hanover Investments' Davies said.

-Aberdeen Asset Management, after gaining earlier in the session, retreated 0.8 percent as more clients pulled cash from its funds in the December quarter due to concerns around economic growth.
+Aberdeen Asset Management rose 2 percent after the company said funds under management rose 2.4 percent quarter on quarter to 290.6 billion pounds ($416.4 billion), boosted by market and currency gains.
+However, it saw more clients pulling cash from its funds in the December quarter due to concerns around economic growth.

+"Solace is being sought in the slight rise in Assets Under Management, a slowing in net outflows and identification of further cost savings for 2016-17," Mike van Dulken, head of research at Accendo Markets, said.
+(Editing by Hugh Lawson)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan